Strangebrewer/16-mind-over-money/README.md

 - offers detailed records and an at-a-glance summary of balances and trends
 - allows you to record monthly bills, credit card payments, savings deposits, and checking and credit card expenses
 - tracks specific categories of spending that you designate yourself (e.g. Food, Entertainment, Car Repair, Gas)
-- automatically tallies the average you spend on each monthly bill (with the sheet I have to highlight what I want averaged)
+- automatically tallies the average you spend on each monthly bill
 - compares spending to income and analyzes credit card spending vs payments (and whether your pattern is accruing or decreasing debt)
 - then displays the differences along with a brief reminder blurb of advice emphasizing (in simple, broad terms) what adjustments are would help.